Lio5n/peekaboo/README.md

 # Peekaboo: Enhanced Privacy for Your Obsidian Vault

-Peekaboo is an Obsidian plugin designed to selectively hide and reveal files and folders within your vault.
-By setting a password, you can add a layer of privacy, protecting sensitive notes from casual view.
+Peekaboo is an Obsidian plugin designed to selectively hide and reveal files and folders, adding an extra layer of privacy to your vault.
+Configure hidden items, secure the configuration with a password, and easily toggle visibility with a ribbon icon or command palette commands.

 **Important Note:** Peekaboo provides a convenient way to visually conceal notes within your Obsidian workflow.
 However, it's essential to understand that it does not encrypt your files.
-Hidden files may still be accessible through Obsidian's search, graph view, or directly from your computer's file system.
+For enhanced security, consider combining Peekaboo with Obsidian's built-in "Excluded Files" feature (`Options > Files and Links > Excluded Files`) to prevent hidden items from appearing in search results, graph view, and other areas.

 ## Features

-- **Password-Protected Privacy:** Secure your hidden file configuration with a password.
+- **Password-Protected Configuration:** Secure your hidden file settings with a password.
-- **Granular Control:**  Hide individual files, entire folders, or use wildcards for pattern-based hiding.
+- **Granular Visibility Control:**  Hide individual files, entire folders, or use wildcards for pattern-based hiding.
-- **Quick Toggle Visibility:** Conveniently show or hide configured items using a ribbon icon.
-- **Command Line Efficiency:** Manage visibility directly from your command line.
+- **Configured Exception Files:**  Maintain visibility of specific files within hidden directories.
+(Note: Folder exceptions are not currently supported).
+- **Quick Access Ribbon Icon:**  Discreetly access Peekaboo's functionality from the ribbon.
+Optionally hide the icon itself within the plugin settings for enhanced privacy.
+- **Intuitive Command Palette Integration:**  Manage visibility with dedicated commands: Toggle Configured Files Visibility, Show Specified File, Show All Configured Files, Hide All Configured Files.
+- **Streamlined Workflow:** The ribbon icon now presents a menu with the above commands, providing quick access to all Peekaboo actions.

 ## Installation

-1. In Obsidian, navigate to `Settings` -> `Community plugins`.
+1. In Obsidian, go to `Settings` -> `Community plugins`.
 2. Click `Browse` and search for "Peekaboo."
 3. Click `Install` and then `Enable` to activate the plugin.

 ## Usage

-1. **Set Your Password:** Upon activation, you'll be prompted to set a password to protect your hidden file configuration.
+1. **Set Your Password:** Upon activation, you'll be prompted to set a password to protect your configuration.
 2. **Configure Hidden Items:**
    - Access Peekaboo's settings to specify the files and folders you want to hide.
    - List each item on a new line, including the full directory path (e.g., `My Folder/Secret Note.md`).